bxparks/AceTimeClock/README.md

-The biggest advantage of using this configuration (where the same clock is used as `referenceClock` and `backupClock`) is guarantee a valid state of `SystemClock` after a successful call to `setup()`.
-Without a `backupClock`, the `SystemClock::getNow()` returns a `kInvalidSeconds` error condition until the first successful `syncNow()` complete.
-With a `backupClock`, the `SystemClock::setup()` blocks until a valid time is retrieved from the `backupClock`, uses that value to initialize the `SystemClock`.
+The biggest advantage of using this configuration (where the same clock is used as `referenceClock` and `backupClock`) is guarantee a valid state of `SystemClockLoop` after a successful call to `setup()`.
+Without a `backupClock`, the `SystemClockLoop::getNow()` returns a `kInvalidSeconds` error condition until the first successful `syncNow()` complete.
+With a `backupClock`, the `SystemClockLoop::setup()` blocks until a valid time is retrieved from the `backupClock`, uses that value to initialize the `SystemClockLoop`.
 The `getNow()` method will always return a valid vlaue (as long as both reference and backup clock remain valid).

-In summary, if your application can tolerate a short period (order of seconds or less) where the `SystemClock::getNow()` can return `kInvalidSeconds`, then you can use just define the reference clock without reusing it as a backup clock, `SystemClockLoop(&dsClock, nullptr)`.
+In summary, if your application can tolerate a short period (order of seconds or less) where the `SystemClockLoop::getNow()` can return `kInvalidSeconds`, then you can use just define the reference clock without reusing it as a backup clock, `SystemClockLoop(&dsClock, nullptr)`.
 For robustness, most applications should be written to tolerate and correctly handle this situation anyways, but I understand that people want to do the least amount of work, and handling error conditions is more work.
-Configuring the `referenceClock` as the `backupClock` provides a slightly better well-behaved `SystemClock`, at the expense of having possibility that the setup process of the application could take longer.
+Configuring the `referenceClock` as the `backupClock` provides a slightly better well-behaved `SystemClockLoop`, at the expense of having possibility that the setup process of the application could take longer.

 <a name="MemoryUsage"></a>
 ## Memory Usage